 | Nike Pro | Compression stability |

-Unlike many brands that update designs yearly, Nike updates materials, construction, and engineering every season.
+Unlike many brands that update designs yearly, Nike upgrades materials, construction, and engineering every season.

-Nike uses higher yarn precision, advanced knitting machines, and stricter lab testing — this directly impacts performance.
+💬 OEM Insight: Nike uses higher yarn precision, advanced knitting machines, and stricter lab testing — directly improving product performance.

-Most brands claim “athlete-tested,” but Nike integrates feedback deeply into final manufacturing specs.
+Many brands say their products are “athlete-tested,” but Nike integrates athlete feedback directly into manufacturing specifications.

-Nike often prototypes 5–10 versions of one shoe before approving production — far more than typical brands.
+💬 OEM Insight: Nike often prototypes 5–10 versions of a product before approving production — far more than most brands.

 | Region | Strength |